twestpha/DredgeDeepSubmergence/README.md

 <img src="https://i.imgur.com/95E9817.png" width="800" class="center">

 This mod is a work in progress.
 Stay tuned for more improvements, features, and content, and report any problems as an issue in github.

+# Feature List (Spoiler Free)
+- Dive back into familiar waters as a Submarine
+- 11 new types of creatures to find and capture